- About Us

 The poster she presented was entitled, "In Vivo human pharmacokinetics of dibenzo[def,p]chrysene (DBC) following microdosing.
 Bridging the gap between high dose animal data and environmentally relevant human exposures".
 Erin also won the Diversity Advancement Pipeline Fellowship from the OSU Provost's office

-Britton Goodale, working in Robert Tanguay's Lab, received the 2013 Women's Center Student award.
+Britton Goodale, working in Robyn Tanguay's Lab, received the 2013 Women's Center Student award.

 She was recognized for her PAH research contributions and publications.
 She has taken on leadership roles and is a trusted and dependable student worker in the Tanguay lab.